 Countries are trying all measures to keep the deadly Coronavirus at bay.
 The least we can all do to contribute is by maintaining hygiene, not only by washing hands and using a sanitizer every few hours but also by keeping our devices, appliances and home clean and free from germs…

 Read our article for safety tips to follow at home during COVID-19…

-Although the use of air conditioner is the highest during summer, it is currently recommended to limit the use of AC.
-As per the latest guideline from World Health Organization (WHO), the virus can sneak through your AC ducts and vents.
-That does not mean you shouldn’t switch on the AC at all but avoid it as much as possible, as the virus survives for a longer duration in AC rooms.
-Instead, keep the windows open for sunlight to enter the rooms.
+Since the use of air conditioner is the highest during summer, it is recommended that you get the indoor unit coils inspected and keep the air filter clean, as the virus survives for a longer duration in AC rooms.
+Try and limit the use of AC and keep the windows open for sunlight and fresh air to enter the room.
 This will help the tiny droplets released from the nose and mouth when you cough or sneeze to dry fast and prevent it from spreading further.

 Maintain Hygiene at Home

 Apart from regularly cleaning your hands with an alcohol-based sanitizer or hand wash, it’s also important that you keep your devices clean, especially those that are regularly used like your smartphone, laptop, tablet, digital camera and headphones.
 You could use disinfectant wipes to clean your phone, which are easily available online.
 Apple has also said that similar products with 70 per cent isopropyl alcohol can be used to ‘gently’ clean iPhones and other gadgets to keep them free of dust, germs and fingerprints.